 All Amara wants is to visit her father’s family in Harlem.
 Her wish comes true when her dad decides to bring her along on a business trip.
-She can’t wait to finally meet her extended family and stay in … Continue reading →
+She can’t wait to finally meet her extended … Continue reading →

 On a hot summer night, the lights go out on the east coast, dropping Manhattan into an unfamiliar blackness.
 Sixteen year-old Lucy and seventeen year-old Owen, strangers who live in the same building, share a few moments trapped in an elevator which blossoms into hours spent talking under the night sky.